 - swelling, redness, or pain that lasts more than 24 hours

-- fluid (pus) that drains from the bite wound
+- pus that drains from your bite or wound

-- red streaks that run up the hand and arm
+- red streaks that run up your hand and arm

-- tenderness or pain under the elbow or armpit due to swollen lymph nodes
+- tenderness or pain under your elbow or armpit due to swollen lymph nodes

-- loss of mobility in the finger or hand
+- loss of mobility in your finger or hand

 - fever or chills